 The Project 11711 Ivan Gren-class landing ships are being built by Yantar shipyard, a part of United Shipbuilding Corporation, for the Russian Navy.
 The Ivan Gren-class is the successor of the Project 775 Ropucha-class landing ships in service with the navy since 1975.

-Keel for the first vessel in class, Ivan Gren (135), was laid at Yantar shipyard in Kaliningrad in December 2004.
-Construction of the hull form was completed by the end of November 2010 and the vessel was launched in May 2012.
+The keel for the first vessel in class, Ivan Gren (135), was laid at Yantar shipyard in Kaliningrad in December 2004.
+Construction of the hull form was completed by the end of November 2010, and the vessel was launched in May 2012.

-The vessel began builder trails in mid-2016 and the helicopter complex aboard the ship was successfully tested in August 2016.
-The sea trials were put on hold in October 2016 due to the malfunctioning of degaussing system.
-The trails will resume in early 2017 and the ship is anticipated to be delivered to the Black Sea Fleet of the Russian Navy in 2017.
+The vessel began builder trails in mid-2016, and the helicopter complex on board the ship was successfully tested in August 2016.
+The sea trials were put on hold in October 2016 due to the malfunctioning of the degaussing system.
+The trails will resume in early 2017, and the ship is anticipated to be delivered to the Black Sea Fleet of the Russian Navy in 2017.

 Ivan Gren-class design and technical specifications